This chicken with a funny name ("spatchcocked"?!) is a boon for grillers.

 Spatchcocked Grilled Chicken With Orange and Ginger

 Ask your butcher to spatchcock the chicken for you, or do it yourself following the directions in Step 1 of the recipe.

 Kosher salt and freshly ground black pepper, to taste

 For the marinade:

-1 Spatchcock the chicken (if not already spatchcocked at the butcher): With kitchen shears or a sharp knife, cut along each side of the backbone (cutting through the rib bones) and remove it.
+If not already spatchcocked at the butcher, with kitchen shears or a sharp knife, cut along each side of the backbone (cutting through the rib bones) and remove it.
 Save it for stock, if you like.